clandrew/fnxapp/README.md

 ![alt text](https://raw.githubusercontent.com/clandrew/fnxapp/main/Images/execpgz.PNG?raw=true)

 ### spaceoddity
-A sample oiginally written by [noyen1973](https://github.com/noyen1973), adapted and reorganized a little with permission.
+A sample oiginally written by [noyen1973](https://github.com/noyen1973), adapted and reorganized with permission.
 It displays a title graphic and plays sound on the F256K system.

 This sample is written for F256K hardware and has been tested there, as opposed to the FoenixIDE emulator.